 “The focus of our music is basically the lyrics itself, so we don’t really put that much effort with musicality” said Bautista, in the same interview.

-When asked about how they channel emotions and sensitive issues, Bautista says that putting himself in someone else’s shoes does the trick.
+When asked about how December Avenue channel emotions and sensitive issues, Bautista says that putting himself in someone else’s shoes does the trick.

 “’Yung mga hugot lines namin, I [tend to] write it [in a way that] I’m putting myself in others’ shoes, na kung ano ba ang mararamdaman ng taong ‘to in a situation like this.